wp-plugins/lazy-social-buttons/readme.txt

 I'd suggest that you turn this jquery CDN feature on and then test your site.
 If it breaks your site, turn it off.

+= Why does the spinning animated gif look strange? =

+The animated gif was made to display on a white background.
+If you are using a dark background, change the Lazy Social Buttons Background Type to dark in Settings/Discussion.

 == Screenshots ==

 1. Social Buttons transition to real